-- A. All tenured and probationary faculty and all professional library personnel are members of the Academic Senate. - B. Other faculty may elect two (2) representatives to the Academic Senate.
+- A. All tenured and probationary faculty and all professional library personnel are members of the Academic Senate. - B. Other faculty may elect two (2) representatives to the Academic Senate. - Senators shall attend Senate meetings, report back to and solicit input from their constituencies.

-ARTICLE 3: Senate Officers
+ARTICLE 3 Senate Officers